Ankur-maurya/SectionFInheritance/src/inheritance/README.md

 It is the associating of a method call to a method body, done by the compiler.

 ### Static Binding
+When the binding is performed by the compiler, at the compile-time, it is known as `static binding` or `early binding`.

 ### Dynamic Binding